limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 Awesome.

-### Learning the Root Dance
+### Learning the root dance

 During enumeration, I spotted an interesting file - `nb-latin` at `/var/www/html-secure/ub3r-s3cur3`

 ![secure.png](/assets/images/posts/cyberry-walkthrough/cyberry-17.png)

-It's a list of Latin words.
-Perhaps this is another password list to brute force SSH?
+It was a list of Latin words.
+Perhaps this is another password list that be used to brute force SSH?

 ```
-hydra -L members.txt -P nb-latin -f ssh://192.168.198.128)
+hydra -L members.txt -P nb-latin -f ssh://192.168.198.128
 [22][ssh] host: 192.168.198.128 login: nick password: custodio
 ```

-### `sudo` Russian Doll
+### Playing the `sudo` Russian doll

-I was able to SSH in to nick's account using the credentials `(nick:custodio)` and here's where the crazy begins.
+I was able to SSH in to nick's account using the credentials `(nick:custodio)` and here's where the crazy `sudo` Russian doll begins.

 ![nick.png](/assets/images/posts/cyberry-walkthrough/cyberry-19.png)